vantechcorner/openwrt-orangepi/README.md

 Sunshine!

 ### Information
-This is a fork of the Orange Pi R1 Plus / R1 Plus LTS sourcecode with minimal packages.
+This is a fork of the Orange Pi R1 Plus/ R1 Plus LTS source code with minimal packages.
 The default language is set to English.
+Default LAN IP address is 192.168.2.1.

 ### Requirements